Jamiree/jamiree.github.io/_pages/stem.md

 I've compiled a list of STEM Resources because I wanted to share effective teaching tools that have helped me.
 This list is of course not exhaustive, so if you come across a good/fun resource feel free to send it my way.
-There's numerous textbooks on each subject mentioned,
+There's numerous textbooks on each subject mentioned, so I thought to provide more audio-visual and interactive supplemental resources.
+If you're interested in which which textbooks I would recommend, feel free to email me.

 Learn Math:
 - [Paul's online math notes](https://tutorial.math.lamar.edu/) has everything for high school and undergraduate students learning math.
 Notes, Practice problems with step-by-step solutions, clear explanations, and it's free and easy to access.